magma/magma/docs/readmes/orc8r/upgrade_1_1.md

 ---
-id: deploy_upgrade
+id: upgrade_1_1
-title: Upgrading from 1.0
+title: Upgrade to v1.1
 hide_title: true
 ---

-# Upgrading from v1.0
+# Upgrade to v1.1

+This guide covers upgrading Orchestrator deployments from v1.0 to v1.1.

 First, read through [Installing Orchestrator](deploy_install.md) to familiarize yourself with the installation steps.
 If you want to perform an online upgrade